As Pakistan celebrated

 The marches have been called to protest against alleged rigging in the 2013 general elections, Dawn online reported.

-According to officials, parts of have been blocked off by placing containers on the road.
+According to officials, parts of Islamabad have been blocked off by placing containers on the road.

 Cellular phone services also remain suspended in the city, the officials said.